fcavaler1/fcavaler1.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in financial economics at the University of Chicago, Booth School of Business
+I am a PhD student in financial economics at the University of Chicago, Booth School of Business.

 **Contact**: fcavaler@chicagobooth.edu